mayur-oci/OciLogExporter/README.md

 ## Introduction
    This is Spring-Boot based Java web app which helps you export your OCI logs from OCI Logging Service to Oracle Cloud Object Storage.
    You submit jobs for exporting the logs using rest based api.
 Once you launch job with the rest api, it starts a single thread which does the job of exporting logs to object storage.
-   The thread fetches logs [OCI SearchLogs API](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/logging-search/latest/SearchResult/SearchLogs).
+   The thread fetches logs [OCI SearchLogs API](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/logging-search/latest/SearchResult/SearchLogs), which is part OCI Java SDK.
+Similarly, for putting exported logs into object storage, it uses object storage apis from OCI java SDK.

    You can also track jobs, check their status and even kill jobs using other apis.
 ## FAQs